ShellCode33/ArchLinux-Hardened/README.md

 secure boot on Windows.
 Note that [Microsoft offers a service](https://learn.microsoft.com/en-us/windows-hardware/drivers/dashboard/file-signing-manage) that allows anyone to sign a UEFI firmware.
 So basically if you decide to use Microsoft's keys, anyone who manages to get its UEFI firmware signed will be able to bypass your secure boot.
 I don't want that.
 And I don't trust Microsoft.
-So I decided so enroll my own keys instead.
+So I decided to enroll my own keys instead.

-⚠  Replacing Microsoft's keys will probably break your Windows boot if you have one, in any case, [backing up those keys](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Backing_up_current_variables) won't hurt.
+⚠  Replacing Microsoft's keys will probably break your Windows boot if you have one, this ArchLinux setup has not been tested with a Windows dual boot, use at your own risk.
+In any case, [backing up those keys](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Backing_up_current_variables) won't hurt.

 - Set an admin password to restrict the access to your BIOS settings
-- Disable temporarly the secure boot in your BIOS settings
+- Disable temporarily the secure boot in your BIOS settings
 - Remove all the cryptographic keys from it and enter the "setup mode" (some BIOS won't let you enter the setup mode if the SB is not enabled, it's fine it will implicitly disable it)
 - Download and boot into the [ArchLinux ISO](https://archlinux.org/download/).